Creamy Vegan Tomato Soup

 Notes

-• Serve with a side of vegan grilled cheese or topped with crunchy vegan croutons.
+• Side Suggestions: A vegan grilled cheese sandwich or top with crunchy vegan croutons.

 • Don’t want to make your own cashew milk?
 You can use unsweetened and unflavored soymilk, store-bought cashew milk, or any other plant-based milk in its place.
 You can even use coconut milk in a pinch, although that will impact the flavor of the soup.